 Nutrition for an ultramarathon: before, during and after

-Record breaker, Adam Kimble, shares his tips for competing in an ultra
+Record breaker, Adam Kimble, gives his advice on competing in an ultra